What is Microgrid?

 Get In Touch Now

 Solar energy covers the major part of renewable energy, and the list of advantages is never-ending.
-In today’s blog, we will be talking about a part of the solar world that is adding a good amount of advantages to the overall system, that is“ solar microgrid”.
+In today’s blog, we will be talking about a part of the solar world that is adding a good amount of advantages to the overall system, that is “solar microgrid”.

-The term solar microgrid can be broken into two parts solar and
+The term solar microgrid can be broken into two parts solar and microgrid for better understanding, let's know about it more.

 The microgrid is basically a smaller version of what the utility power system is, just think about if the power goes away, and you want to have safe, reliable, and more efficient power than what?
 In this scenario, a microgrid comes into the picture.
 Most places already do have assets like solar, utility, generator, storage, etc. A microgrid combines all of those systems together with the brains to make it work efficiently, reliably, and safely.
+Now when we combine both solar and microgrid we get solar microgrid, let’s understand the whole term now.

 In terms of solar, all components are the same as the solar system, but the additions are as follows.